3 Delicious Heart Openers You Should Get to Know and Love

 Heart openers are any yoga poses that lead with the heart (literally and symbolically).
 You are literally leading with your heart while you’re in the pose.
 Symbolically, these poses open your heart chakra, which physically creates an increase in energy.

 Backbends allow you to tap into your emotions, gaining clarity and control over your feelings.
 They build full-body strength, and increase self-confidence and trust.
+Read on for our favorite heart openers, and start feeling empowered today!

 1. Wheel Pose or Urdhva Dhanurasana

 This hearth opener builds strength in the low back, glutes, shoulders, and arms while stretching the hip and wrist flexors.
 It is also believed to help with things like asthma, depression, and infertility.
-Learn how to practice this pose
+Learn how to practice this pose.

 2. Camel Pose or Ustrasana

 This heart opener stretches many hard-to-reach areas of the body including the neck, chest, abdomen, thighs, hips, groin, and ankles.
 It also strengthens the spine, glutes, and triceps.
-Learn how to practice this pose
+Learn how to practice this pose.

 3. Bow Pose or Dhanurasana

 This heart opener helps with lower back pain.
 It strengthens the spine and glutes while expanding the front body and massaging internal organs.
-Learn how to practice this pose
+Learn how to practice this pose.

-Heart Openers – What’s Not to Love?!
+Heart Opener Yoga Poses – What’s Not to Love?!

 We love heart openers!
 And you should too.
 They’re a great part of our yoga practice and bring a lot of benefits both mind and body.
 But as with all yoga poses, take these backbend poses slowly.
 If you don’t feel ready to find the full expression, don’t be afraid to modify, use props, or back off.